 I’m really happy with the palette and how it all blends together.
 Every time I look over at the area I just smile.

 I am sitting here with a heating pad on my back that wraps all the way around my chest.
 I can’t bend down.
 This body was not built for manual labor, no way.
 Today we continued our series of renovations and removed a carpet we glued down years ago.
 Many years later we would regret this when we wanted to remove it.
 We are moving things around in our loft, the farmhouse table is going to be in the kitchen area which excites me beyond belief.
+We are also adding new custom kitchen cabinetry.
 This hideous carpet has been bugging me for years, so I have been waiting anxiously to get rid of it.
 I already bought a new area rug to put in its place but it doesn’t arrive for a few weeks – I can’t wait for it!

 This was before we removed the carpet.
 We did put the cats away, don’t worry.
 Here the cats know something is going on and are spending as much on the carpet as they can.
 I believe Brother Bear thought this entire carpet was his new area.